kcri-tz/sans/README.md

 **Bootstrapping**
 To assess the robustness of reconstructed splits with respect to noise in the input data, bootstrap replicates can be constructed by randomly varying the observed *k*-mer content.
 To compare the originally determined splits to, e.g., 1000 bootstrap replicates, use `-b 1000`.
 An additional output file `<split-file>.bootstrap` containing the bootstrap support values will be created.
 To include them in the nexus file for visualization, use `scripts/sans2conf_nexus.py <split-file> <split-file>.bootstrap <list> > <nexus-file>`.

 To generate a consensus tree from bootstrapped trees, use `-f tree -b 1000 -C`.
+To generate a consensus network from bootstrapped trees, use `-f tree -b 1000 -C weakly`.
 See usage information (`SANS --help`) for further options.